 We would like to thank Dr. Irene Feige and Prof. Markus Lienkamp for their inspiring contributions and exciting insights into the future of mobility.

-A big thank you also goes to our hostess Fabienne Fuss for the great organization and the atmospheric location.
+A big thank you also goes to our host Fabienne Fuss for the great organization and the atmospheric location.

 No results available